-Unlike most kids bikes, ours are racing position. 🏁 This means the child is more forward-leaning than other types of bikes. 🚴 Knowing what the riding position looks like will go a long way to ensuring your child has a great experience on their bike! 👍
+Unlike most kids bikes, ours are racing position. 🏁 This means the child is more forward-leaning than other types of bikes. 🚴 Knowing what the correct bicycle riding position looks like will go a long way to ensuring your child has a great experience on their bike with proper bike posture! 👍

 Elements of the Riding Position

 Your child is leaning forward so that their arms and torso form a 45-degree angle 📐